fglmtt/admin/lectures/9-process-control.md

 Niceness is a value that specifies how nice you are planning to be to other users of the system

 The scheduling priority of a process determines how much CPU time the process will receive.
-The algorithm that the kernel users to compute priorities takes into account
+The algorithm that the kernel uses to compute priorities takes into account
 - The amount of CPU time that a process has recently consumed
 - The length of time the process has been waiting to run
 - Niceness